wilke/cwlgo/README.md

 - Parse CWL CommandLineTool descriptions from YAML or JSON files
 - Execute command-line tools with the specified inputs
 - Handle input and output bindings
-- Support for Docker containers (planned)
+- Support for Docker containers
+- Support for Singularity/Apptainer containers
 - Support for environment variables and resource requirements

 ## Installation